butorov/sentry-telegram/README.md

 As any plugins installation is only available for [self-hosted Sentry](https://github.com/getsentry/self-hosted) instances, this plugin is unavailable for cloud-hosted [Sentry](https://sentry.io/).

-Presented plugin tested with Sentry 24.4.x.
+The plugin has been tested with the most recent version of Sentry available at the time - 24.5.x.

 # Features